The Dorset Field Club

 Erected 2010 by Vermont Division for Historic Preservation.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Dorset (about 600 feet away, measured in a direct line); Fenton Pottery Site (approx. ¾ mile away); First Marble Quarry (approx. 1.6 miles away); Harmon's Mint (approx. 2.1 miles away); Birthplace of William Griffith Wilson (approx. 4.7 miles away); The Southern Vermont Arts Center (approx. 5.6 miles away); The Revolutionary War (approx. 6.6 miles away); Lincoln’s "Hildene" (approx. 7.9 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Dorset (about 600 feet away, measured in a direct line); Fenton Pottery Site (approx. ¾ mile away); First Marble Quarry (approx. 1.6 miles away); Harmon's Mint (approx. 2.1 miles away); Birthplace of William Griffith Wilson (approx. 4.7 miles away); The Southern Vermont Arts Center (approx. 5.6 miles away); Ye Olde TavernTown of Rupert Great War Memorial (approx. 6.3 miles away).
 Touch for a list and map of all markers in Dorset.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 15, 2014, by John Arsenault of Middletown Springs, Vermont.
-This page has been viewed 403 times since then.
+It was originally submitted on June 15, 2014, by John Arsenault of Middletown Springs, Vermont.
+This page has been viewed 469 times since then and 29 times this year.
 Last updated on September 30, 2014, by John Arsenault of Middletown Springs, Vermont.
 Photos: 1. submitted on June 15, 2014, by John Arsenault of Middletown Springs, Vermont.
 2. submitted on September 30, 2014, by John Arsenault of Middletown Springs, Vermont.
 3. submitted on October 21, 2014, by Kevin Craft of Bedford, Quebec.
 4. submitted on June 15, 2014, by John Arsenault of Middletown Springs, Vermont. • Bill Pfingsten was the editor who published this page.